mkhand/UV_CDAW_21/README.md

 Simple ``it works`` test: http://localhost:8080/test-pdo/test-PDO.php

-You have a xdebug installed and cat put breakpoints in your code.
+xdebug is installed so you can put breakpoints in your code.

 # Others links